 - 10-20 participants with some back ground in mental health care

 - Held at a site with Wi-Fi access for all participants

-Please note that this course is also available online through the University of Britisth Columbia.
+Please note that this course is also available free online for educators and pre-service teachers through the University of Britisth Columbia.
 Feel free to register at: http://pdce.educ.ubc.ca/mentalhealth/